Laurie Millsom: Football career

 In August 1926, Millsom joined Southern League club Torquay United.
 As at Rotherham, he was primarily a backup goalkeeper.
-England amateur international Archie Bayes was first choice, but Millsom made occasional appearances as Torquay won the their section of the 1926–27 Southern League and were elected to the Football League.
+Archie Bayes was first choice, but Millsom made occasional appearances as Torquay won their section of the 1926–27 Southern League and were elected to the Football League.
 During a training match ahead of the coming season, Bayes suffered a cut to his finger which went septic, so Millsom took his place for Torquay's first ever Football League fixture, at home to Exeter City, and "came out of the test creditably" with a 1-1 draw.
 He played twice more before Bayes regained fitness, and then over the next four years made only 13 first-team appearances in total, as backup first to Bayes and then to Harold Gough and Joe Wright.
 In February 1932, Wright was dropped in favour of Millsom.
 He performed well, Torquay beat Clapton Orient 3–0, and he kept the place until the end of the season.
 Ten new players came in over the summer, including Percy Maggs as first-choice goalkeeper, and Millsom's first-team career was at an end.
 He remained with the club for one more season, and was awarded a benefit match in May 1933, at which the attendance was "disappointingly small", at under 2,000.

 Millsom moved on briefly to Dartmouth United, champions of the Plymouth and District League.
 He then took up refereeing, and officiated at Southern League level.